ctotof38/poulatof/README.md

 Because most of time, this Raspberry hasn't network, a RTC (Real Time Clock) chip is added to keep date and time.
 Without, there is a big derivation time.
-Because Wifi on Raspberry Pi Zero fall down sometimes, there is an automatic reboot if it can set ON or OFF An optional watchdog can be set to reboot system if program is locked
+Because Wifi on Raspberry Pi Zero fall down sometimes, there is an automatic reboot if it can set ON or OFF An optional watchdog can be set to reboot system if program is locked A configuration describe which GPIO to use, you can update it like you want.
+BUT, select GPIO with pull down at startup to command the motor, otherwise your motor is turn on during boot process.
+See https://elinux.org/RPi_BCM2835_GPIOs to use the good GPIO.
+The default used is correct.

 All actions describe here were done on a Linux computer, so adjust some of them for a Windows environment.